zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### removeRow

-Removes the specified table row from the grid.
+Removes the specified table row from the treelist.
 Also removes the corresponding data item from the data source.

 Fires the [remove](#events-remove) event.